Interpreting The Insight 2023 Sales KPI Report - Kellblog

 - They suggest that top quartile is <12 months for small and medium deals, and <18 months for large ones, equivalent to 15 and 22.5 months assuming the more standard formula and 80% subscription gross margins.

-- They define the SaaS quick ratio, which is a rotten name [15] for a good concept.
+- They define the SaaS quick ratio, which is a bad name [15] for a good concept.
 In my parlance, it’s simply = new ARR / churn ARR, i.e., the ratio between inflows and outflows of the SaaS leaky bucket.
 I generally track net customer expansion = new ARR – churn ARR, so I don’t have an intuitive sense here.
 They say 4x+ is top quartile.

-- They define magic number on revenue, not ARR, as its inventor Scale does.
+- They define magic number on revenue, not ARR, as does its inventor.
 I prefer CAC ratio because I think it’s more intuitive (i.e., S&M required to get $1 of new ARR) and it’s based on ARR, not revenue.
-For public companies, you have to use revenue because you typically don’t have ARR.
-For private ones, you do.
+For public companies, you have to use revenue because you typically don’t have ARR; for private ones, you do.
 They say a 1.0x+ magic number is top quartile.

 - They say S&M as % of revenue top quartile is 37% [16].